hashicorp/packer/website/source/docs/provisioners/puppet-server.html.markdown

 ---
 layout: "docs"
 page_title: "Puppet Server Provisioner"
+description: |-
+  The `puppet-server` Packer provisioner provisions Packer machines with Puppet by connecting to a Puppet master.
 ---

 # Puppet Server Provisioner

 Type: `puppet-server`

-The `puppet-server` provisioner provisions Packer machines with Puppet by connecting to a Puppet master.
+The `puppet-server` Packer provisioner provisions Packer machines with Puppet by connecting to a Puppet master.

 -> **Note:** Puppet will _not_ be installed automatically